kaleidos-ventures/taiga-resources/content/30min-setup.md

 ##### taiga-back and taiga-async

-This services are for the REST API endpoints and the async tasks respectively.
+These services are for the REST API endpoints and the async tasks respectively.

 ###### Database settings: